 Common mental health challenges I see include depressive symptoms, anxiety, and poor emotional regulation (i.e., quick to anger).
 All these are symptoms of individuals who have been under prolonged periods of stress, whether it is due to marital distress or parenting issues.

-Many factors increase risk of burnout.
+Many factors increase the risk of burnout.
 For instance, being a single parent, lacking support from family and friends, caring for children with special needs, caring for multiple young children, having perfectionist tendencies, juggling work and parenting, facing financial stressors or unemployment.

 A case study on parental burnout